Parvathamma Rajkumar

-Dr.Parvathamma Rajkumar (6 December 1939 – 31 May 2017) was an Indian film producer and distributor.
-She was the wife of veteran Kannada actor Dr. Rajkumar.
-She produced successful films featuring Rajkumar and their sons Shiva Rajkumar, Puneeth Rajkumar and Raghavendra Rajkumar under the production house named "Poornima Enterprises".
+Parvathamma Rajkumar (6 December 1939 – 31 May 2017) was an Indian film producer and distributor.
+She was the wife and cousin of veteran Kannada actor Dr. Rajkumar.
+She produced successful films featuring him and their sons Shiva Rajkumar, Puneeth Rajkumar and Raghavendra Rajkumar under the production house named "Poornima Enterprises".
 Actresses who found fame in her productions include Malashri, Prema, Rakshita, Sudha Rani and Ramya.

-She was awarded a doctorate from Bangalore University.
+She was awarded a doctorate by Bangalore University.

-Amongst the awards she has received are the Phalke Academy award, Kannada Rajyotsava and a lifetime achievement award from the Government of Karnataka.
+Amongst the awards she has received are the Kannada Rajyotsava and a lifetime achievement award from the Government of Karnataka.
 By 2012, she had produced 80 films.
 She has spoken in defence of Kannadigas, regarding Karnataka's position in interstate water disputes and against infringement of the Kannada film industry's works.

 Early life and family

 Parvathamma was born in Saligrama of Mysore district of the erstwhile Kingdom of Mysore on 6 December 1939 to Appaji Gowda and Lakshmamma, as the second of eight children.
-Singanallur Puttaswamaiah, her future father-in-law, reportedly placed a silver coin in her cradle and vowed to make her his daughter-in-law.
-Aged 14, she married his son future matinée idol Rajkumar on 25 June 1953.
+Singanallur Puttaswamaiah, her uncle and future father-in-law, reportedly placed a silver coin in her cradle and vowed to make her his daughter-in-law.
+Aged 14, she married his son, her cousin, the future matinée idol Rajkumar on 25 June 1953.
 They have five children together: sons Shiva, Raghavendra and Puneeth, and daughters Lakshmi and Poornima.
-Rajkumar died on 12 April 2006 of cardiac arrest.
-Her son Puneeth died on 29 October 2021 of cardiac arrest.
+Rajkumar died on 12 April 2006 and their son Puneeth died on 29 October 2021, both from cardiac arrest.

 Parvathamma was taken to MS Ramaiah Memorial Hospital on 14 May 2017 to treat her for weakness.
 On 17 May, she was shifted to the intensive care unit after she had difficulty in breathing and was on assisted ventilation, following which a tracheotomy was performed on her to ease breathing.
 Also, she had developed metastasis despite having been treated for a malignancy a few years previously.
 She had a cardiac arrest at 4:30 a.m.
 (IST) on 31 May 2017.
 Efforts to revive her failed and she was pronounced dead at 4:40 a.m.
 (IST).
 It was reported that "malignancy had spread to the lungs and liver".